priteshtagline/Rice-University-Student-Scraper/README.md

 python scraper.py
 ```

-The above command will create the `students.csv` with Name and Email Address.
+The above command will create the `members.csv` with Name and Email Address.

 :)